Gregory-Nitch/AnaraScape/README.md

     - Ability to save location of the party on world map

-    - Ability to calcualte the distance of travel using the world map (party can travel along route as the date advances)
+    - Ability to calculate the distance of travel using the world map (party can travel along route as the date advances)

 2. PC tracking for DMs